Two pathways to resolve relational inconsistencies: Discussion

+Traditional psychological perspectives often interpret belief persistence in the face of contradictory evidence as a cognitive bias \cite{lord_biased_1979, kahneman_thinking_2011}.
+Our findings, however, suggest an alternative view: rather than mere bias, this persistence may reflect an adaptive learning strategy that stabilizes relational expectations by integrating violations through representational adjustments.
+A more recent theory, \textit{ViolEx} \cite{w_expectancies_2015, pinquart_why_2021, panitz_revised_2021, rief_using_2022}, posits that when violations are extreme, immunization mechanisms act to devalue or reframe the new information.
+Our findings are consistent with ViolEx, but suggest that the immunization mechanism naturally emerges from the same learning process that drives expectation updates, with the outcome determined by which adaptation pathway ``wins the race.''

+In the paper, we found that intermediate adaptation steps can be used to reshape the adaptation pathway.
+Specifically, a small intermediate step promoted the adaptation of the relational expectation.
+This result aligns with findings in cognitive-behavioral therapy and education, where gradual exposure to conflicting information enhances adaptive outcomes.
+For example, therapies designed to modify dysfunctional expectations, such as exposure therapy for anxiety disorders, benefit from structured interventions that introduce moderate violations instead of extreme ones \cite{foa_emotional_1986, barlow_anxiety_2002}.
+Similarly, in education, conceptual change is more effective when scaffolded gradually rather than introduced through abrupt contradiction \cite{bruner_toward_1974, vygotskij_mind_1979, gopnik_reconstructing_2012}.

-The two adaptation pathways that we discussed in this paper are categorical (representational vs. relational).
-There are multiple ways to adapt, even within each category.
+The two adaptation pathways discussed in this work are categorical (representational vs. relational).
+But notably, there are multiple ways to adapt, even within each category.
 Specifically, the representational module is characterized by a large number of parameters, more parameters than examples.
 Therefore, there can be multiple combinations of parameters that, for the same set of examples, yield the same representational adaptation.
 The relational module in our model is rather simple, but in a more general model we expect a similar multiplicity of possible adaptation pathways within the relational pathway.
 Indeed, different adaptation pathways within a module have been a subject of research in the cognitive sciences.
-For example, the cognitive dissonance associated with the unhealthy habit of smoking can be resolved by positing that benefits associated with appetite suppression outweigh the cancer-related health risks, or by questioning the research that links smoking to increased mortality \cite{festinger_theory_1957}.
+For example, an inconsistency between a person's unhealthy habit of smoking and the warning against the harmful effects of smoking presented on a tobacco package can be resolved in several ways (that do not change the habit): The smoker can posit that benefits associated with appetite suppression outweigh the cancer-related health risks, or alternatively, question the research that links smoking to increased mortality \cite{festinger_theory_1957}.
 Both solutions are consistent with a change to the representation of smoking.
 A major limitation of our model is that it is not informative about the determinants of \textit{within-category} adaptation pathways.